TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ### Changes
 * FXCubic Maker: additional routing rules have been added (ClOrdLinkID, Text);
 * Removed the expiration time on A book quotes;
-* 'Symbol relations' tab has been removed;
+* Symbol relations tab has been removed;
 * FOK option has been removed from FXCubic maker;
 * Now it's possible to set makers list separately for each symbol.